raphsilva/corpus-4p/README.md

-# Corpus of opinions in Portuguese about electronic products for contrastive summarization
+# 4P Corpus: opinions in Portuguese about electronic products

 This repository contains a data set that was built to test methods of **contrastive opinion summarization**, which is a task that aims to compare two entities from  opinionated texts written about them.
 There was **manual annotation** of information about the opinions contained in each sentence, each opinion being indicated by its aspect and polarity: the **aspect** is the characteristic of the product that the opinion evaluates and the **polarity** indicates whether the opinion is positive or negative.

 The **642 sentences** of the corpus were collected from **542 opinionated** reviews published by buyers on Buscapé website and refer to **four products**: two mobile phones and two digital cameras.

 The corpus was **extended** through the creation of new arrangements that contain sentences selected with different strategies to simulate other possibilities of sets of opinionated texts. **Eight pairs of arrangements** were formed.

 ## Contents